request-interop/interface/README.md

 - **The _Body_ interface is separated from the other interfaces.** Whereas readonly or immutable _Request_ and _Upload_ objects can be implemented easily, readonly and immutability on a stream resource is (practically speaking) so difficult to achieve as to be impossible.
 Thus, implementors who want a truly readonly or immutable _Request_ or _Upload_ can do so, though without access to the _Body_ as a resource.
 Implementors who need access to a _Body_ can implement it as part of a mutable _Request_ or _Upload_.
 Alternatively, it can be an independent mutable _Body_ alongside (but separate from) a readonly or immutable _Request_ or _Upload_.

 - **The `$body` resource might be manipulated externally.** As with any stream resource, the state of the `$body` resource is mutable.
 Consumers might modify it, close it, leave the pointer in an unexpected location, and so on.
-This is why _Body_ implementations MUST NOT be advertised as readonly or immutable.
+This is why _Body_ implementations must not be advertised as readonly or immutable.

 ### _Factory_

 The _Factory_ interface defines the following methods.

-- Returns a new _Request_ instance:
+- `newRequest()` returns a new _Request_ instance:

     ```php
     /**